 Tonbridge Arts Festival

-We hope there’s something here that interests you but we are always interested in hearing your ideas regarding possible future events; please email: email@example.com
+We hope there’s something here that interests you but we are always interested in hearing your ideas regarding possible future events, especially as we are planning a ten-day festival of literary, visual and performing arts for 2016, so please email: email@example.com

 Full details of all events can be found on our website www.tonbridgeartsfestival.co.uk